Democracy in Sweden

-Equal, open and scrutinised by media.
-Here are 10 features of Swedish democracy.
+Universal, equal and free – and scrutinised by media.
+Here are 10 features of elections in Sweden.

 1. Parliamentary elections

 Sweden is a parliamentary democracy.
-This means there are no presidential elections, only parliamentary elections.
+This means there are no presidential elections in Sweden, only parliamentary elections.
 Based on which party – or coalition of parties – that receives the majority of votes, the parliament appoints a prime minister who then forms the government.

 The last time one party got absolute majority was in 1968, when the Social Democrats received 50.1 per cent of the votes.